apache/openwhisk/docs/actions-actionloop.md

 As a starting language, we chose Python since it is one of the more human-readable languages (can be  treated as `pseudo-code`).
 Do not worry, you should only need just enough Python knowledge to be able to rewrite `launcher.py` and edit the `compile` script for your target language.

-Finally, you will need to update the `ActionLoopPythonBasicTests.scala` test file which, although written in the Scala langauge, only serves as a wrapper that you will use to embed your target language tests into.
+Finally, you will need to update the `ActionLoopPythonBasicTests.scala` test file which, although written in the Scala language, only serves as a wrapper that you will use to embed your target language tests into.

 ## Notation